openl2m/openl2m/README.md

 Highlights:

-v3.4 adds support for IPv6.
+v3.4 adds support for IPv6 ND and interface IPv6 info.
 Also supports Cisco CBS devices.
 And we can graph neighbor devices.

 v3.3 adds support Arista Network devices via SNMP.
 Also shows info in MPLS VRFs and member interfaces on supported devices, read from the standard MPLS SNMP Mib.
 SNMP now supports authencation up to SHA-512 and privacy up to AES-256.
 Django is upgraded to v5.1 and we now support Python v3.12